Back to Colorado

 Plain English Breakdown

-This bill defines a new type of electric utility that serves specific nonresidential customers and exempts it from public utility regulation unless it connects to the main power grid.
+This bill creates a new type of private electric utility that serves only new businesses and data centers without standard public regulation, unless it connects to the main power grid.

 What This Bill Does

-• Defines 'consumer-regulated electric utility' as an electricity system built for new industrial, commercial, data center, or other nonresidential loads not previously served by a regular provider.
+• Defines a 'consumer-regulated electric utility' as a system built solely for new industrial or commercial loads not previously served by retail providers.

-• States that these utilities are not considered public utilities and do not need approval from the Public Utilities Commission unless they connect to the main power grid.
+• Exempts these utilities from being classified as public utilities and removes them from regulation by the Public Utilities Commission, unless they connect to the main grid.

 Who It Names or Affects